marcokuoni/public_doc/essays/12_simple_rust_program_in_webassembly/README.md

+---
+title: 'Simple Rust Program in WebAssembly'
+subtitle: 'An easy guide from Rust to WebAssembly and its use in a web application…'
+author: Marco Kuoni
+date: 2024-03-06T00:00:00+0100
+keywords: [WebAssembly,wasi,javascript,Webdev,Webdeveloper,web,html,browser,webapp,webapplication,webapplications,programming,coding,software,technology]
+lang: en-US
+abstract: |
+  An easy guide from Rust to WebAssembly and its use in a web application…
+email: mail@marcokuoni.ch
+reference-section-title: Further Resources
+---

 # Simple Rust Program in WebAssembly
 This guide does not cover the details of Rust or its installation.
 Since Rust is LLVM-based, it theoretically only needs a backend for WebAssembly.
 The backend is included in the Rust standard library.